What Are Client Hints and Are They Worth Implementing

 How Do Client Hints Work?

 All requests that a browser sends to a server includes HTTP request headers.
 Client hints take the form of HTTP request header fields.
 Adding them instructs the server to look at certain parameters on users’ devices when deciding how to deliver content.
-Commonly used client hint headers include:
+The following shows an example of the request and response headers from the client and server when client hints are used.

 - DPR, or “device pixel ratio,” which means the ratio of physical screen pixels to CSS pixels.